praetorian-inc/mitm-vm/README.md

 ## Planned / TODO
 * Mallory sucks.
 I am going to deveop my own mallory-like system.

-* Need to setup the vm to handle DNS requests.
+* The VM is sending off UDP packets but never returning them to the host.

 * Scapy support would be nice.